iotbzh/DEPRECATED_4a-hal-generic/README.md

 All the streams listed are available as a verb of the hal api using `name` field.
 You can also get the corresponding card id of the stream in `cardId` field.
-The card id format of a stream is `hw:X,X,X` and can be used to play music.
+The card id stream format is `hw:X,X,X` and can be used to play music.

 #### Play some music into a stream